A quick and easy way to prepare fresh corn – a Corn and Prosciutto Salad!

 Ingredients

-- 4 large ears fresh corn, shucked (preferably from Olathe, Colorado)
+- 4 large corn, shucked (preferably from Olathe, Colorado)

 - 3 teaspoons extra virgin olive oil, divided